 Previously, we discussed why a content hub is an important part of your digital marketing strategy.
 In this article, we talk about some important principles to bear in mind when embarking on your content hub development.

 1. Think Like a Magazine Editor and Less Like a Marketer

 Developing a content hub requires the brand to put on the hat of a magazine editor and think less like a marketer.
 The first step to doing this is to see your brand as not just a product/service provider also as a subject matter expert.

 What is the one subject your brand is most qualified to talk about?
 Think about one key need/gap of your target audience that your content hub can help to bridge.
 To find out that content gap, the best way to do it is via Keyword Research.

-By doing keyword research, you’ll understand the questions your target audience are asking on Google and the kind of content you can create to meet their search demands.
-By doing this step right, you’ll also be able to increase and sustain the organic reach of you content when it starts to appear on top positions on Google.
+By doing keyword research, you’ll understand the questions your target audience is asking on Google and the kind of content you can create to meet their search demands.
+By doing this step right, you’ll also be able to increase and sustain the organic reach of your content when it starts to appear on top positions on Google.

 2. Always Seek to Provide Value